 1. Introduction

 Recent advances in sCMOS camera technology and genetically encoded calcium indicators enable fluorescence imaging of neuronal activity patterns during behavior (Mohammed et al., 2016; Nguyen et al., 2016; Gritton et al., 2019).
 Using a standard wide-field microscope system, sCMOS cameras can routinely afford imaging of a large brain area of millimeters in diameter at a micrometer spatial resolution, and tens of frames per second acquisition rate, allowing simultaneous measurement of thousands of individual neurons.
 One key technical aspect of neural activity analysis during behavior is temporal precision, where neural activities need to be precisely aligned with behavioral features.
 However, it has been difficult to integrate sCMOS cameras, deployed in large scale calcium imaging studies, with devices needed to monitor and control behavioral experiments.
 Traditional Analog/Digital interfaces are often operated by programs, such as MATLAB, that offer a wide range of applications.
 However, MATLAB or other PC-based high-level programming languages can lead to undesired temporal delays, as the PC operating system needs to balance the demands of many system operations at once.
-To achieve the temporal precision needed, optimized MATLAB functions or LabVIEW programs may be deployed, which however presents a steep learning curve for people without sophisticated programming skills.
+To achieve the temporal precision needed, highly optimized MATLAB functions or LabVIEW programs may be deployed, which however presents a steep learning curve for people without sophisticated programming skills.
 Thus, a user-friendly interface that can integrate sCMOS camera into behavioral experiments with high temporal precision is desired, especially for researchers with limited programing skills.

 Over the last decade, microcontrollers traditionally marketed to hobbyists have gained popularity across a variety of scientific fields (D'Ausilio, 2012; Sanders and Kepecs, 2014; Husain et al., 2016; Chen and Li, 2017).
 For example, Arduino microcontrollers have recently been integrated into two-photon imaging experiments (Wilms and Hausser, 2015; Takahashi et al., 2016; Micallef et al., 2017).
 Microcontrollers are small, low-cost, and capable of delivering digital outputs with microsecond time precision.
 Arduino, which utilizes user-friendly, open-source software functions, was the first major microcontroller to gain substantial popularity.
 Recently, Teensy 3.2 microcontrollers were developed, which have all the key features of the current version of the standard Arduino microcontroller (Arduino Uno Rev3), as well as the additional feature of delivering analog output.
 Teensy microcontrollers utilize the same open-source Arduino software environment, and remain easy to program (D'Ausilio, 2012).
 Because of the simplicity of microcontrollers and their temporal precisions, microcontrollers represent an attractive solution to precisely record data and monitor experimental progress.